allengaller/a4c-km/README.md

-# wowki - a awesome wiki system 骚基 #
+# WOWKI - Awesome wiki for yourself 骚基 #
-* aka the coder.awiki project *
+*aka the coder.awiki project*

 a cool wiki for dev team.